Natalja Deng

 Religion für Naturalisten

 SOPhiA-workshop, University of Salzburg/online on 'Metaphysics of Space-Time: The End of Time?’
-Sept 8 2022: TBD
+Sept 8 2022: Tenseless passage and the limits of theorizing about time

 Workshop on Physics, Time and Agency, TC Dublin June 28-29, 2022: 'Are Heracliteans and Parmenideans both right?'